carlosefonseca/aMunzee/README.md

 ## Install ##

+If you're on Chrome or other GreaseMonkey-supported browser, [click here](https://github.com/carlosefonseca/aMunzee/raw/master/amunzee.user.js) to install.

-Open the .user.js file in Google Chrome, or other browser that has GreaseMonkey and enjoy.
+Another options is to manually open the linked file whith Google Chrome, or other browser that has GreaseMonkey and enjoy.